agraef/ez-ag/README.md

 ## Guitar Wing Controls

 The "gwing" subpatch provides support for Livid's Guitar Wing controller.
+There is a toggle in the subpatch to enable this functionality, which should be on by default.
 The provided functions are listed below.

 ![Guitar Wing](wing.png)